January 14, 2021

 Have you ever needed to move content from one WordPress blog to another?
-On a first glance, this might seem to be a chore to do.
+At first glance, this might seem to be a chore to do.
 But in reality, you just need something called WordPress importer to do all the work for you.

 You can migrate different data with the WordPress importer.
 For example:

-We should also note that WordPress importer also allows you to import from other blogging platforms as well.
+We should also note that WordPress importer allows you to import from other blogging platforms.
 This will come in handy if you decide to change to WordPress because other platforms don’t suit your purpose anymore.

 Now you know what a WordPress Importer is, but how do you use it?
 It’s not as hard as you might think.